Intuitive Mark-Making

 — Taylor Ellwood, The Magic of Art

 Intuitive Mark-Making connects with the broader magical framework by emphasizing subconscious engagement and energetic imprinting through art.
 It complements techniques like Attention Stacking and Collage for Divination, creating a layered approach to manifesting and divining energies.
-This method enhances you's ability to channel unseen forces through spontaneous creation, aligning with my emphasis on practical, accessible magic techniques.
+This method enhances your ability to channel unseen forces through spontaneous creation, aligning with my emphasis on practical, accessible magic techniques.

 Source books: The Magic of Art